pegi3s/dockerfiles/utilities/MANUAL.md

 - `/data/PISA_extract_output` to the name of the output directory (under `/data`).

 The tab separated result files produced by the script are best viewed with a spreadsheet editor.

+## `rmlastline`

+The `rmlastline` script removes the last line of one or more files.
+Note that this command modifies the files passed as parameters.

+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities rmlastline /data/file1.txt /data/file2.txt`

+In this command, you should replace:
+- `/your/data/dir` to point to the directory that contains the input file you want to process.
+- `/data/file*.txt` to the actual names of your input files.